GUIDE 2024

 Defined procedures and workflows ensure that employees know how to create documents, get them approved, know where to store them, and how to locate them when needed.

-Having procedures in place ensures that employees are always working with the most up-to-date and relevant data and documents.
-The prevents a host of problems that could occur due to dealing with obsolete documents.
+Procedures ensure that employees always work with the most up-to-date and relevant data and documents.
+This prevents many problems that could occur due to dealing with obsolete documents.

-Every organization deals with data that is sensitive.
-Document control ensures that sensitive data is protected through the implementation of security protocols.
+Every organization deals with sensitive or private data.
+Document control ensures that sensitive data is protected by implementing security protocols.

-Your organization will need to comply with various local, state, and federal laws and regulations.
-A document control system that incorporates relevant legal and regulatory requirements will help you comply with those laws and regulations.
+Your organization must comply with various local, state, and federal laws and regulations.
+A document control system incorporating relevant legal and regulatory requirements will help you comply with those laws and regulations.

 What is Document Control Terminology?

-The following is a list of terms that are relevant to organizational document control.
+The following is a list of terms relevant to organizational document control.

 Archiving: storing data securely for an extended period.

-Audit Trail: a record of all actions related to changes made to a document over time, including the date/time, author, and purpose of change.
-It can be used to prevent as well as track down unauthorized access or any other activity.
+Audit Trail: a record of all actions related to changes made to a document, including the date/time, author, and purpose of change.
+It can prevent and track down unauthorized access or any other activity.

-Backup: a copy of computer data that can be used in case the primary data record is unavailable or compromised.
+Backup: a copy of computer data that can be used if the primary data record is unavailable or compromised.

-Disaster Recovery: use of plans and processes that ensure business continuity in the event of natural or man-made disasters.
-In the context of document control, it usually means maintaining multiple copies of the document repository, so that businesses can use backup repositories if the primary repository is in any way compromised.
+Disaster Recovery: plans and processes that ensure business continuity during natural or man-made disasters.
+In the context of document control, it usually means maintaining multiple copies of the document repository so businesses can use backup repositories if the primary repository is compromised.

-Digital signature: a type of electronic signature that uses algorithms, certificate authorities (CAs), and trust service providers (TSPs) to authenticate the signatory and the integrity of the document.
+Digital Signature: an electronic signature that uses algorithms, certificate authorities (CAs), and trust service providers (TSPs) to authenticate the signatory and the document’s integrity.

 Electronic Signature: the electronic method for signing digital documents.

-Encryption: scrambling of data with a digital key for preventing unauthorized access.
+Encryption: scrambling of data with a digital key to prevent unauthorized access.

-Quality Management System (QMS): a system that documents policies and procedures aimed at enabling maintenance and improvement of quality for meeting and exceeding customers’ expectations.
+Quality Management System (QMS): a system that documents policies and procedures to enable quality maintenance and improvement.

 Optical Character Recognition (OCR): conversion of scanned text (handwritten or printed) to machine-readable documents.